Iron supplement: Hemochromatosis

 Individuals may be genetically predisposed to excessive iron absorption, as is the case with those with HFE hereditary hemochromatosis.
 Within the general population, 1 out of 400 people has the homozygous form of this genetic trait, and 1 out of every 10 people has its heterozygous form.
-Neither individuals with the homozygous or heterozygous form should take iron supplements.
+Neither individuals with the homozygous nor heterozygous form should take iron supplements.

 Interactions

 Non-heme iron forms an insoluble complex with several other drugs, resulting in decreased absorption of both iron and the other drug.
-Examples include tetracycline, penicillamine, methyldopa, levodopa, bisphosphonates and quinolones.
+Examples include tetracycline, penicillamine, methyldopa, levodopa, bisphosphonates, and quinolones.
 The same can occur with elements in food, such as calcium, which impacts both heme and non-heme iron absorption.
 Absorption of iron is better at a low pH (i.e. an acidic environment), and absorption is decreased if there is a simultaneous intake of antacids.

 Many other substances decrease the rate of non-heme iron absorption.
 One example is tannins from foods such as tea and phytic acid.
 Because iron from plant sources is less easily absorbed than the heme-bound iron of animal sources, vegetarians and vegans should have a somewhat higher total daily iron intake than those who eat meat, fish or poultry.

-Taken after a meal, there are fewer side effects but there is also less absorption because of interaction and pH alteration.
-Generally, an interval of 2–3 hours between the iron intake and that of other drugs seems advisable, but is less convenient for patients and can impact on compliance.
+Taken after a meal, there are fewer side effects, but there is also less absorption because of interaction and pH alteration.
+Generally, an interval of 2–3 hours between the iron intake and that of other drugs seems advisable, but is less convenient for patients and can impact compliance.